pzp1997/Obfuscater/README.md

 …or expressed more succinctly: ./Obfuscater.py {--encode | --decode} file.txt {key_name}

-For more security, you can encode a document multiple times with different keys (just remember to decode the document in the reverse order that it was encoded!).
+The technical name for the type of encryption that Obfuscater uses is a simple substitution cipher using a psuedorandomly mixed alphabet.
+For more security, you can encode a document multiple times (theoretically an infinite number of times) with different keys (just remember to decode the document in the reverse order that it was encoded!).

 NOTE: I cannot guarantee that others will not be able to decode your document.
 The security that Obfuscater uses is far from foolproof.
 So with that being said, don't use Obfuscater to protect "state secrets" or classified documents.
-I will not be held responsible for any damages incurred as a result of your using of Obfuscater, including if a document encoded by Obfuscater was decoded by an unintended party.
+I will not be held responsible for any damages incurred as a result of your using of Obfuscater, including if a document encrypted by Obfuscater was decoded by an unintended party.

 I hope you find this program useful! <br/>
 <strong>Palmer Paul (pzp1997)</strong>